Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Methods

 \subsection{Study Design}

-This study adopted a between-subjects design with the explanation style and LLM used to generate the explanations as the independent variables.
+This study employed a between-subjects design, with the explanation style and LLM used to generate the explanations as the independent variables.
 Five total between-subject levels were considered, four experimental warnings plus a baseline:

 \begin{enumerate} \item \textbf{Llama Feature-based}: warnings containing feature-based explanations generated by the open-weight LLM Llama 3.3 70B. \item \textbf{Llama Counterfactual}: warnings containing counterfactual explanations generated by the open-weight LLM Llama 3.3 70B. \item \textbf{Claude Feature-based}: warnings containing feature-based explanations generated by the commercial LLM Claude 3.5 Sonnet. \item \textbf{Claude Counterfactual}: warnings containing counterfactual explanations generated by the commercial LLM Claude 3.5 Sonnet. \item \textbf{Baseline}: warnings that included feature-based explanations, which were manually written by experts (existing dataset - from \cite{greco2025enhancing}) \end{enumerate}